DORA is in force across the EU financial sector. Here is what it requires — and where digital trust does much of the work.

 Much of DORA’s ICT risk-management pillar is satisfied by sound cryptography and identity.
 Encryption with disciplined key management protects data in transit and at rest.
 Strong, phishing-resistant authentication controls access to critical systems.
 Public-key infrastructure underpins the integrity and authenticity of communications and machine identities, while digital signatures and timestamps make records tamper-evident and auditable.
 Get these foundations right and you address a substantial part of the framework directly.

-CRYPTAS provides the encryption, key management, HSM, PKI and strong authentication that sit at the heart of DORA's ICT risk-management requirements.
+CRYPTAS provides the encryption, key management, HSM, PKI and strong authentication that sit at the heart of DORA’s ICT risk-management requirements.
 We help financial entities close the technical gaps with auditable controls — protecting data, securing access, and proving integrity to regulators and partners alike.
+Where DORA expects records and approvals to be tamper-evident and provable, primesign adds qualified electronic signatures and timestamps under eIDAS, giving critical documents high legal validity and non-repudiation that stand up in a regulatory audit.